 02 of 12

-Fashion Island is a another very high end shopping center in an outdoor mall with plenty of parking.
-It's located near the coast in Newport Beach.
+Fashion Island is another shopping center in an outdoor mall with plenty of parking near the coast in Newport Beach.
 Travelers to the area can get exclusive discounts with the OC Stylish Savings booklet available at the Guest Services Desk.

 03 of 12